The Definitive Map

 Suffolk County Council has a statutory responsibility to maintain and update the definitive map and statement on which all public rights of way are recorded.
 The recording of a route on the definitive map is conclusive evidence in law of status, position and existence of the public rights of way.

 The definitive map is accompanied by a definitive statement which may define the position or width of a right of way shown on the map and describe limitations such as stiles or kissing gates, although the statements do vary in the amount of detail they include.
-The definitive statement is also held at Endeavour House and at the Area Rights of Way Offices.
+The definitive statement is also held at Phoenix House and at the Area Rights of Way Offices.
 Both the map and statement can be viewed on request.

 Changing the definitive map and statement